5 Popular Open-Source Data Lineage Tools to Consider in 2023

-The data lineage feature in Egeria sits well with the features such as data discovery & stewardship, metadata provenance, and more.
-The features mentioned above and Egeria's lineage design and architecture make it a pretty compelling and well-thought-through data governance and data lineage tool.
+The data lineage feature in Egeria sits well with the features such as data discovery and stewardship, metadata provenance, and more.
+The features mentioned above and Egeria’s lineage design and architecture make it a pretty compelling and well-thought-through data governance and data lineage tool.

 Like Tokern, Pachyderm is another specialized data lineage tool.
-Rather than concentrating on cloud data warehouses, Pachyderm aims to enable developers to build machine learning pipelines in a language and framework agnostic manner.
+Rather than concentrating on cloud data warehouses, Pachyderm aims to enable developers to build machine learning pipelines in a language and framework-agnostic manner.

 Pachyderm has implemented a version-control system like lakeFS or Git to maintain a lineage for data objects.
-Changes on these objects (think commits) are captured and stored by Pachyderm, maintaining a complete and immutable audit trail of events.
-The audit trail enables you to have a data lineage graph for viewing and analysis and allows you to reproduce the data and code for any point in time for debugging or compliance reasons.
+Changes to these objects (think commits) are captured and stored by Pachyderm, maintaining a complete and immutable audit trail of events.
+The audit trail enables you to have a data lineage graph for viewing and analysis and allows you to reproduce the data and code at any point in time for debugging or compliance reasons.

 Pachyderm data lineage features

-To enable seamless data lineage tracking and version-control of your data, Pachyderm uses a central repository using an object store like AWS S3 in a custom-made file system called PFS (Pachyderm File System).
+To enable seamless data lineage tracking and version control of your data, Pachyderm uses a central repository using an object store like AWS S3 in a custom-made file system called PFS (Pachyderm File System).
 PFS helps your object store (such as S3) become the single source of truth for your data with its complete history.

 Pachyderm also enforces immutability at your data source, which allows it to assign Global IDs to lineage events and data objects.
 Pachyderm lets you view the immutable data lineage graph as a DAG in the UI.
 Both the features mentioned above are advantageous when dealing with ML pipelines, and you’re looking to track the results back to their input.